tirthajyoti/tirthajyoti.github.io/DOE/DOE.md

 ## How to use it?
 ### How to use and what supporitng packages are required?
 Note this is just a code repository and not a installer package.
-For the time being, please clone this repo, store all the files in a local directory and start using the software by simply typing,
+For the time being, please clone [this repo from GitHub](https://github.com/tirthajyoti/Design-of-experiment-Python), store all the files in a local directory and start using the software by simply typing,

 ``python Main.py``